Materials Matter: Selecting the Right Material for Corrosion Resistance

 On the technical side, considering factors such as mechanical properties and material compatibility can help you understand how to make the right choices.

-A material’s mechanical properties include its yield strength and tensile strength.
+A material’s mechanical properties include its yield strength, tensile strength, and ductility.
 Higher-strength materials can be used to fabricate components that must work reliably at high pressures.

 Take these steps to reduce the impact of corrosion on your applications: